How to become a childminder

 (external site, opens in new tab)

-It goes without saying you will need a good manner with children, and the ability to stay patient and upbeat.
+“It goes without saying that to become a childminder you will need a good manner with children, and the ability to stay patient and upbeat.
 Not every child you look after will be well-behaved.
 “It sounds obvious, but the most important thing is you really need to like kids,” says Stacey Baker, a childminder working in Droylsden, Manchester.

 “Although I was raising my first child when I started and learnt on the job, there was a 12-year age gap between me and my little brother growing up so I did kind of know what made babies and children tick.
 I would imagine childminders who don’t have their own kids would have some sort of nursery or daycare background.”

 You should also be aware that childminding is not babysitting.
-Despite having less requirements than opening a nursery, you will have to undergo a rigorous and long-winded registration process and the teaching element requires you to keep ongoing assessment records for children under five.
+Despite becoming a childminder having less requirements than opening a nursery, you will have to undergo a rigorous and long-winded registration process and the teaching element requires you to keep ongoing assessment records for children under five.

 “Often, you spend more time with them than their own parents do – every day is different, with a different set of challenges, but I’ve enjoyed it immensely.”